Lauzerte

 Lauzerte (/fr/; Languedocien: Lausèrta) is a commune in the Tarn-et-Garonne department in the Occitanie region in southern France.
 It is a member of Les Plus Beaux Villages de France (The Most Beautiful Villages of France) Association.

-Etymology of the name: Two interpretations include the possible Latin root of "Villaserta" and more likely, the Gallic root, "lauzes", flat stones used as paving or roofing, and "erta" from the local Occitan dialect, meaning hill, thus Hill of Stones.
+Etymology of the name: Two interpretations include the possible Latin root of "Villaserta" and more likely, the Gallic root, "lauzes", flat stones used as paving or roofing, and "erta" from the local Occitan dialect, meaning hill, thus Hill of Flat Stones.
 The fact that the barbican was exploited as a quarry supports this derivation.

 A medieval bastide perched above the valleys and hills of the area known as the Quercy Blanc, Lauzerte is one of the Most Beautiful Villages of France, a distinction granted to only 155 villages in the country.
-Founded in the 12th century by the Count of Toulouse, the village is located on the routes of the Santiago de Compostela.
+Founded in the 12th century by the Count of Toulouse, the village is located on one of the routes of the Santiago de Compostela.

 Geography/Topography

-In the northwest corner of the Tarn et Garonne department, Lauzerte lies between the foothills of the Massif Central and the Garonne river plain in the region known as Quercy Blanc and Pays de Serres because of the limestone which predominates in the landscape.
+In the northwest corner of the Tarn et Garonne department, Lauzerte lies between the foothills of the Massif Central and the Garonne river plain in the region known as the Quercy Blanc and Pays de Serres because of the limestone which predominates in the landscape.
 The hill town rises above parallel valleys and rivers, the Barguelonnes, the Lendou and the Seoune which feed into the Garonne River.

-Lauzerte is surrounded by agricultural land known for Melons de Quercy, Chasselas de Moissac (white dessert grapes), and Pruneaux d'Agen (prunes).
+Lauzerte is surrounded by agricultural land known for Melons de Quercy, Chasselas de Moissac (white dessert grapes), and Pruneaux d'Agen (plums).

 History

 BC: The discovery of copper coins from several years BC indicate that Lauzerte was an oppidum, part of Roman Gaul.

 Eleventh century: the area belonged to the Lords of Castelnau Montratier.

 At the end of the twelfth century, two local noblemen approached Raymond V, Count of Toulouse, to establish a castelnau, a plot of 200 houses, prefiguring the bastide movement which would later predominate in the region.
 The motivation to do so would have been the same, however, to establish a small community of rent-paying supporters.
 With its castle, enclosure, towers and six fortified gateways, the fortified town was the pride of the region.
 Henry IV, King of France, described it as "one of four keys of the said Quercy land."
-Despite this reputation, it was later occupied by the English and suffered attack in the Wars of Religion.
+Despite this reputation, it was later occupied by the English in the Hundred Years' War and later suffered attack in the Wars of Religion.